jvdweegen/lessen/README.md

 ### Assignment 1 & 2

    assignment1.py uses data from user_data.csv to convert to a JSON format. <br>
-   assignment2.py uses data from the converted file(user_data.json) for iteration
+   assignment2.py uses data from the converted file(user_data.json) for iteration.<br>
+   Removed collections import from assignment2.py and changed the code to function without it.

 ### Assignment 3